Trends in Mechanical Engineering

 Jun 01, 2018

-Modern society is changing and mechanical engineering is evolving along with it.
+Modern society is changing and mechanical engineering degrees are evolving along with it.
 Gone are the days of massive steel monsters belching smoke and steam.
 We have entered the age of efficient, smart products with highly integrated functions, often miniaturized to the point where we do not even notice them anymore.
 Smartphones are a great example.
 They provide our news, weather, and communications, and much of our entertainment.
 Normally thought of as electronic marvels, most people miss the mechanical sophistication and elegance of the design.
 Mechanical engineering trends can be divided into three major areas: improvements to the product development process, improvements to the product manufacturing process and making products more robust.

 The product development process is responding to the demands of consumers for increased functionality, better reliability and faster introduction cycles.
 Mechanical engineering increasingly relies on leveraging proven, existing technology, while weaving in new technology in an ordered process that reduces time to market and mitigates risk of failure due to technological issues.
 Additional features typically include increased connectivity and embedded processors expanding functionality.
 Digitization of the entire documentation chain eliminates transcription and translation errors and reduces tooling time and costs.
 It also enables mechanical simulations with increasing sophistication where much of the product design validation is via simulation rather than expensive and lengthy product testing.